jwunderl/pxt-arcade/docs/courses/csintro3/appendix/optional.md

 # Activity: Optional and Default Parameters

+In the [Function Parameters lesson](/courses/csintro3/functions/parameters), each function specified exactly the parameters it required.

-There can be some cases in which a function call may need to be more specific or contain more parameters than other cases.
-This ability can be achieved with **Optional Parameters** and **Default Parameters**.
+However, there can be some cases in which a function call may need only a few parameters, but have other options that the developer wants to remain accessible.
+This behavior can be achieved with **Optional Parameters** and **Default Parameters**.

 ## Concept: Optional Parameters

-Optional Parameters, as its name would suggest, are parameters in a function that are not required, but can be specified if needed.
+Optional Parameters are parameters in a function that are not required, but can be specified if needed.

 A good example of this functionality is ``||game:game.splash||``.